It's falsely believed that Jayne Mansfield died when she was beheaded in a fatal 1967 car accident, but the truth is even grislier — and much sadder.

 These bars, known as Mansfield bars, would ensure that no one else suffered the same tragedy as Jayne Mansfield and her family.

 Jayne Mansfield wasn’t the only Old Hollywood star to die tragically young.
-Next, read about Marilyn Monroe’s death, which shook Mansfield, and then learn more about the mysterious circumstances surrounding James Dean’s death.
+Next, read about Marilyn Monroe’s death, and then learn more about the mysterious circumstances surrounding James Dean’s death.